Skip to content

 >>> vbt.talib("MACD").run(data.close).plot().show()

-- Indicators can now be parsed from expressions.
-An indicator expression is a regular string that represents a Python code enhanced through various extensions.
-The indicator factory can derive all the required information such as inputs, parameters, outputs, NumPy, VBT, and TA-Lib functions, and even complex indicators thanks to a unique format and a built-in matching mechanism.
+• Indicators can now be created from expressions.
+An indicator expression is a regular string representing Python code enhanced with various extensions.
+The indicator factory automatically derives all required information, such as inputs, parameters, outputs, NumPy, VBT, and TA-Lib functions, and even complex indicators, thanks to a unique format and built-in matching mechanism.
 Designing indicators has never been easier!

 Build a MACD indicator from an expression